History of Sunderland A.F.C.: Early years and "The Team of all Talents": 1879–1913

 Sunderland AFC began life as "Sunderland & District Teachers Association Football Club", and was announced to the world on 27 September 1880 by The Sunderland Daily Echo and Shipping Gazette.
-Originally organised by James Allan, a teacher at Hendon Board School.
-His object was to provide "recreational amusement" for the area's schoolteachers.
+Originally organised in 1879 by James Allan, a teacher at Hendon Board School, with the objective to provide "recreational amusement" for the area's schoolteachers.
 Their first recorded competitive game was against Ferryhill Athletic on 13 November 1880, which they lost 1–0.
 Their first kit was an all blue strip, a contrast to the red and white stripes they play in currently.
 Their first ground was the Blue House Field in Hendon, close to James Allan's school, and they would change their home four times in seven years before settling at Newcastle Road in 1886.

 On 16 October 1880 the Sunderland Daily Echo and Shipping Gazette announced that the club's name had been changed to Sunderland Association Football Club; and non-teachers were allowed to join.
 They turned professional in 1885, the same year that the club recruited a number of Scotsmen, their first internationally capped players.
 Founder James Allan left Sunderland in 1888 because of his dislike for the "professionalism" that had been creeping into the club, and subsequently formed Sunderland Albion.
 Tom Watson became Sunderland's first manager when he was appointed in 1888.
 On 5 April 1890, the Football League's founder, William McGregor, labelled Sunderland as "the team of all talents" stating that they had "a talented man in every position".

 Sunderland's games consisted of local competitions and the FA Cup.
 Additionally, they participated in friendlies with Football League clubs; they beat the League champions Preston North End on 28 April 1889.
 As their popularity grew, they applied for admission into the Football League.
 At the League's annual meeting that considered this application, Sunderland offered to pay towards other clubs' travelling costs, to compensate for the extra distance these club would need to travel.
 This offer secured their place in the Football League.
 They replaced Stoke, one of the original League founding members, who failed to be re-elected.
 In their second season in the Football League, Sunderland won the title, by five points over Preston North End.
 This success was repeated in the following season, when Sunderland won their second League title, this time 11 points ahead of their nearest contenders.
 That season also included an 8–1 win over West Bromwich Albion.